Please click here to help David McMurrey pay for web hosting:

 Anticipating problems and creating team by-laws.
 Think about how to resolve typical problems that can arise in a team project and document your team's agreements about these matters in a by-laws document:

 Reviewing drafts and finishing.
 Try to schedule as many reviews of your team's written work as possible.
-You can meet to discuss each other's rough drafts of individual sections as well as rough drafts of the complete paper.
+You can meet to discuss each other's rough drafts of individual sections as well as rough drafts of the complete document.
 When you do meet, follow the suggestions for peer-editing discussed in the previous section of this chapter, Strategies for peer-reviewing.

-A critical stage in team-writing a paper comes when you put together into one complete draft those individual sections written by different team members.
+A critical stage in team-writing a document comes when you put together into one complete draft those individual sections written by different team members.
 It's then that you'll probably see how different in tone, treatment, and style each section is.
 You must as a group find a way to revise and edit the complete rough draft that will make it read consistently so that it won't be so obviously written by three or four different people.

 When you've finished with reviewing and revising, it's time for the finish-up work to get the draft ready to hand in.
-That work is the same as it would be if you were writing the paper on your own, only in this case the workloads can be divided up.
+That work is the same as it would be if you were writing the document on your own, only in this case the workloads can be divided up.

 I would appreciate your thoughts, reactions, criticism regarding this chapter: your responseDavid McMurrey.